osherachamim/AWS-EC2-Bash-Deploy/README.md

-# Hosting static website on aws EC2 Instance with Docker Container
+# Deploying Static Website on AWS EC2 with Docker
 Hosting static website on aws EC2 Instance with Docker Container

 # Static Website Hosting with Nginx